nasirlukman/nasirlukman.github.io/_posts/2026-09-04-tanager-1-enmap-comparison.md

     </div>
 </div>
 <div class="caption">
     Figure 1.
-Tanager-1 and EnMap Satellite
+Tanager-1 and EnMAP Satellite
 </div>

 To make the comparison as reasonable as possible, I first needed to identify areas where open-access observations from both satellites overlap.
 I then further screened the candidate overlaps based on factors that could influence the measurements, including spatial overlap, temporal separation, solar elevation, viewing geometry, and cloud conditions.
 These filters cannot completely remove the effects of different acquisition conditions, but they help reduce some of the external factors that could otherwise complicate the comparison.